Farm Equipment Checklist

 • Cutter bars, grain platform, and skid plates: Always check cutter bars for flexibility and movement.
 Check the grain platform for knife sharpness.
 For skid plates under the grain platform, identify any wear and tear and replace appropriately.

 • Mirrors: Climb in the seat and identify any driver blind spots.
 Will you be able to see people, fences, buildings, or other equipment in your path?
 Adjust the mirrors for visibility.
+You might also think about installing after-market cameras and monitors to increase the territory you can keep in view while you’re underway.

 • Hitches: Make sure you have the proper hitch pins and safety clips for what you plan to pull.